Augustisme/BBC-Customer-Analysis-Personal-Project/README.md

 # 💡 BBC Customer Analysis - Personal Project
 This is my personal project to find and analyze the patterns on BBC customers, Service and Transaction.
-Thus, the results give the answer to know if the different MoMo ages have different serviceid cluster, and how we do cross-sale to customers.
+Thus, the results give the answer to know if the different BBC ages have different serviceid cluster, and how we do cross-sale to customers.
 ## ✔ Skills:
 `SQL`
 `Python`